-Our largest aerospace and defense customers include Airbus, Boeing, Embraer, General Electric, Lockheed Martin, Primus International, Snecma Group, Spirit Aerosystems, U.S. Department of Defense and various aftermarket distributors including Wesco Aircraft, Dixie Aerospace, National Precision Bearing and W.S.
-Wilson.
-We estimate that over 39% of aerospace net sales are actually used as replacement parts, as bearings are regularly replaced on aircraft in conjunction with routine maintenance procedures.
+Our largest aerospace and defense customers include Airbus, Boeing, General Electric, Lockheed Martin, Primus International, Snecma Group, U.S. Department of Defense and various aftermarket distributors including Wesco Aircraft, Dixie Aerospace, National Precision Bearing and B/E Aerospace.
+We estimate that over 42% of aerospace net sales are actually used as replacement parts, as bearings are regularly replaced on aircraft in conjunction with routine maintenance procedures.
 We believe our strong relationships with OEMs help drive our aftermarket sales since a portion of OEM sales are ultimately intended for use as replacement parts.
-We believe that growth and margin expansion in this market will be driven primarily by expanding our international presence, new commercial aircraft introductions, and the refurbishment and maintenance of existing commercial aircraft.
+We believe that growth and margin expansion in this market will be driven primarily by expanding our international presence, new commercial aircraft introductions, new products, and the refurbishment and maintenance of existing commercial aircraft.

-In fiscal 2013, 3.3% of our net sales were made directly, and we estimate that approximately an additional 20.7% of our net sales were made indirectly, to the U.S. government.
-These indirect net sales include 2.8% from military vehicle business from our diversified industrial customers.
+In fiscal 2014, 3.4% of our net sales were made directly, and we estimate that approximately an additional 18.0% of our net sales were made indirectly, to the U.S. government.
+These indirect net sales include 0.3% from military vehicle business from our diversified industrial customers.
 These contracts or subcontracts may be subject to renegotiation of profit or termination of contracts at the election of the government.
 We, based on experience, believe that no material renegotiations or refunds will be required.
 See Part I, Item 1A.
 "Risk Factors - Future reductions or changes in U.S. government spending could negatively affect our business."